one moment…

 Now I know – we’re all someone else to someone else!’

 Grief hurts.
 The loss of our special person leaves a massive hole in our world.
 Nothing will ever be the same.
 It can’t be.
 And trying to find the strength to keep living with a broken shattered heart is almost impossible.
-All we can do is let love guide us as we take one day (even one minute) at a time – carrying them in our hearts – always and forever!!
+All we can do is let love be our guide as we take one day (one minute) at a time – carrying them in our hearts – always and forever!!

 Connecting with others who share this agonising grief has been an unexpected gift.
 The invisible and magnetic bond between grief parents is priceless.
-Hurting hearts hurting together.
+Hurting hearts free to hurt together.

 It would be an honour if you would join me on this agonising journey – one that we certainly didn’t choose, definitely don’t want and could never have anticipated!